vladyslav-pyrch/EmployeeService/Readme.md

 ﻿Employee Web Service made on the .Net Core platform.
-The service is able to:
+The service can:

-1. Add employees, the Id of the added employee should come in response.
+1. Add employees, the ID of the added employee comes in response.
-2. Delete employees by Id.
+2. Delete an employee by ID.
 3. Output the list of employees for the specified company.
-All available fields.
 4. Output the list of employees for the specified department of the company.
-All available fields.
-5. Modify an employee by his Id.
-Only those fields should be changed, that are specified in the query.
+5. Modify an employee by their ID.
+A field is changed, if it is specified in the query.

 Employee model:
 ```json